pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "OrderTableValueSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class OrderTableValueSource extends DataRecordTableValueSource<Order> {
+export class OrderTableValueSource extends RecordTableValueSource<Order> {
     constructor(firstFieldIndexOffset: Integer, _order: Order);
     // (undocumented)
     activate(): TableGridValue[];